kedacore/keda/README.md

 to deploy it as part of KEDA.
 Do the following:

 1. Make your change in the code.
-2. In terminal, create an environment variable `IMAGE_TAG` and assign it a value for your preference, this tag will be used when creating the operator image that will run KEDA.
+2. In terminal, create an environment variable `VERSION` and assign it a value for your preference, this tag will be used when creating the operator image that will run KEDA.
     ***Note***: make sure it doesn't clash with the official tags of KEDA containers in DockerHub.
 3. Still in terminal, run `make build` at the root of the source code.
 This will also build the docker image for